Get in Touch

 • Environment setup and dependency management

-• Exposing graphs via APIs
+• Serving graphs via APIs

-• Managing workflow versioning and rolling updates
+• Versioning workflows and managing rolling updates

 Summary and Next Steps